A Firm That Will Guide You Towards Better Future

 Child support is typically determined in one of two ways:

-- Both parties go to family court
+• Both parties go to the family court

 If both parties choose to go to family court, they will take what is known as “DissoMaster” support.

-Courts in Los Angeles can consider many types of income when using this formula, such as income from an investment or interest or money earned from a business; they aren’t limited to the amount of payment listed on the parents’ tax returns.
+Courts in Los Angeles can consider many types of income when using this formula, such as income from an investment or interest, or money earned from a business; they aren’t limited to the amount of payment listed on the parents’ tax returns.

 In rare child support cases, the complex formula that California courts use to calculate child support payments will not result in an amount that feels fair to the parents.

-For example, in cases of a very-high-income earning spouse, the child support formula may produce an amount higher than would be necessary to raise the child under the lifestyle of their parents.
+For example, in cases of a very-high-income-earning spouse, the child support formula may produce an amount higher than would be necessary to raise the child under the lifestyle of their parents.

 In other cases, a parent may be neglecting their child’s needs during their custodial time, so their percentage of custodial time doesn’t match the amount of money they spend on their child.